-Saves the result to disk.
-Note that the result is a folder, containing potentially many files.
+Saves the result to disc.
+Note that a result is a folder, containing potentially many files.
 The result can later be loaded with load_result_from_disk()

 path - the path to the folder you want the result to be saved in.
 It can be relative or absolute.